 The soon-to-be-fianceés enjoyed a walk before dinner and walked right into my camera's view.
 I was very far away, but I still could see Patrick was nervous.
 He dropped down to one knee, and Josh was stunned.
 He said YES!
 They hugged in what felt like forever.
 Their happy laughter echoed through the whole patio.
 It was perfect.

 Then, Patrick pointed at me from afar, acknowledging my presence, and they walked to greet me.
 The hotel staff brought some champagne to celebrate the moment!
-Patrick took out of his pocked a second ring he had brought for him.
-We were discussing on what would make sense to do: whether to use the ring on the right hand until marriage?
+Patrick took out of his pocket a second ring he had brought for him.
+We were discussing what would make sense to do: whether to use the ring on the right hand until marriage?
 I had no clue.
 It was then when it hit me: most wedding traditions come from centuries of man-woman relationships.
-Joshua and Patrick, same as every other same-sex couple, are paving a new road of traditions, and I’m so glad I get to be part of this moment in history.
+Joshua and Patrick, same as every other same-sex couple, are paving a new road of traditions, and I'm so glad I get to be part of this moment in history.
 So exciting!!

 After some necessary phone calls and selfies, we walked once again to the beach, this time for their engagement photo session.
 They were just so happy, their faces gleaming with excitement.
 We walked all over the beach, then had some fun around the beautiful hotel areas, before we parted ways, and Patrick & Joshua went to their dinner reservation, this time for real!